Coernel82/SEPA-QR-for-Woocommerce/README.md

 # Before you start
 The plugin comes as is and free.
 However a real person has put real work into it.
 So if you use it please do s.th. good.
 Use your efforts, your time for beneficial projects or whatever!
 # Prerequisite
-php GD2 extension must be installed as the QR-Code generator by [fellwell15](https://github.com/fellwell5/bezahlcode/) requires this.
+php GD2 extension must be installed as the QR-Code generator by [fellwell15](https://github.com/fellwell5/bezahlcode/) requires this. **I guess this is a standard module and for most people nothing has to be done here!**
 # Installation
 Nothing special:
-* (when released by Wordpress: Search for it and install the usual way)
+* Search for SEPA QR in the WordPress Plugin directory and you will find https://wordpress.org/plugins/mxp-sepa-qr-code-addon-for-woocommerce
+* click install and acitvate

+## Manual installation
 * Download the ZIP-file via "Code --> Download Zip"
 * Extract ZIP-File and make a new ZIP-File from the mxp-sepaqr directory
 * In Woocommerce via "install" and upload or manually placing mxp-sepaqr.zip into the plugin folder.